gems2000/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 `spec` and `check` are the same as the commands described in the [Common Commands](#common-interface) section.

 ### Discover
 The `discover` method detects and describes the _structure_ of the data in the data store and which Airbyte configurations can be applied to that data.
+For example, given a Postges source and valid Config, `discover` would return a list of available tables as streams.

 #### Input:
 1. `config` - A configuration JSON object that has been validated using `ConnectorSpecification#connectionSpecification` (see [ActorSpecification](#actor-specification) for information on `connectionSpecification`).